Dino0005/cx-mf-fix/README.md

 ### Available Solutions

 **CXPatcher:** Replaces older libraries in CrossOver with newer versions, including fixes for GStreamer and Media Foundation, so that games like the Resident Evil series can play cutscenes instead of freezing on a black screen.
+CXPatcher does not install GStreamer itself, but verifies whether the official GStreamer version is installed on the Mac.
+If detected, it neutralizes the existing GStreamer files within CrossOver by renaming them with the `_disabled` suffix, hiding these libraries from CrossOver to force the application to use the external, more complete version

 **mf-fix:** Installs the original Windows Media Foundation DLLs directly into the CrossOver "bottle".
 When the game tries to start a cutscene, it finds the libraries it expects (the DLLs) and the video plays.
 This solves freezes or black screens at game startup or during loading screens.